Smith-Pad/subjects/Docs/01-installing-mediapipe.md

 ## Introduction

 In this section, we will discuss the installation of MediaPipe, specifically for Apple Silicon devices.
-Installing MediaPipe directly on Apple Silicon is challenging due to the presence of two Python versions: the Homebrew version and the generic version.
+Installing MediaPipe directly on Apple Silicon is challenging due to the presence of two Python versions, which is the Homebrew version and the generic version.

 ## Tools to use preferably

-- VScode

-## For Apple Sllicon Devs...
+If you are a beginner, please use VSCode to create the tools

+## Creating the .venv environment in VSCode (Recommended)

 Make sure you select the .venv in order to make mediapipe work.

-You don't have to do this if you are not using an Apple Sllicon.
+If you are not using Apple Sllicon to develop and contribute, please skip this step

 <img src="Screenshot 2025-01-12 at 1.56.37 PM.png">

+## Creating the .venv environment (Power Devs) (Advanced Only)

+Later On